Black mamba: Description

 The black mamba is a long, slender, cylindrical snake.
-It has a coffin-shaped head with a somewhat pronounced brow ridge and a medium-sized eye.
+It has a coffin-shaped head with a somewhat pronounced brow ridge and a medium-sized eyes.
 The adult snake's length typically ranges from 2 to 3 m but specimens have grown to lengths of 4.3 to 4.5 m.
 It is the longest species of venomous snake in Africa and the second-longest venomous snake species overall, exceeded in length only by the king cobra.
 The black mamba is a proteroglyphous (front-fanged) snake, with fangs up to 6.5 mm in length, located at the front of the maxilla.
 The tail of the species is long and thin, the caudal vertebrae making up 17–25% of its body length.
 The body mass of black mambas has been reported to be about 1.6 kg, although a study of seven black mambas found an average weight of 1.03 kg, ranging from 520 g for a specimen of 1.01 m total length to 2.4 kg for a specimen of 2.57 m total length.

 Specimens vary considerably in colour, including olive, yellowish-brown, khaki and gunmetal but are rarely black.
 The scales of some individuals may have a purplish sheen.
 Individuals occasionally display dark mottling towards the posterior, which may appear in the form of diagonal crossbands.
 Black mambas have greyish-white underbellies.
 The common name is derived from the appearance of the inside of the mouth, dark bluish-grey to nearly black.
 Mamba eyes range between greyish-brown and shades of black; the pupil is surrounded by a silvery-white or yellow colour.
 Juvenile snakes are lighter in colour than adults; these are typically grey or olive green and darken as they age.